michaelaklin/2023_ps2543/about.md

 1. TOC
 {:toc}

----
+--- -->

 ## About

-This page contains all the material needed for PS2543 (spring 2023).
+This page contains all the material needed for Politics of Growth, PS2543 (spring 2023).

-## Contact

-For any question, please reach out to aklin@pitt.edu.